dspages/Mobile-Surround-2/docs/readme.md

 ## MVP:
-- React native app running on iPhone.
+- Rails app running a WebView.
 - Synchronize time with external source of truth.
 - Play same audio file on multiple devices.
 - Production readme.
-- Host on App Store.
-- Pausing song mid play.
+- One device causes song to play on all subscribed to channel.
+- Action Cable Functionality.
+- Hosted (on heroku or aws.)

 ## Stretch:
 - Play same audio file at same time with negligible offset.